ShadeForge/NeonFall/README.md

 # How to play
 <img src="images/controls.png" width=50%\>

+The goal is not collied on the front of a track and never reach zero energy.
+By colliding or reach zero energy you loose.
+The game start in flying so you need to find a track quickly since flying drains energy.
 While flying you move with the WASD-Keys.
 It is only possible to move in steps like on a grid.
 Move onto the sides of a track and it will land automatically.
 While driving you move with WAD-Keys.
 With A and D you can move around the track and even switch to other tracks nearby.